OwenDa/portfolio-3/README.md

 <details><summary>
 Sample Datasets
 </summary></br>
 The following sample datasets can be used to test different outcomes of T-Tester's testing mode.
+In addition to a great deal of fictional data improvised during testing, these datasets have been used as test cases for the various statistical outcomes possible within T-Tester.
 <br/><br/>

 **How to Use Sample Datasets:**